datMaul/BSL_Numbers-Alphabet_Recognition/README.md

-The purpose of this dataset is to support a Final Year Project focused on British Sign Language (BSL) number and alphabet recognition.
+The purpose of this dataset is to support a Final Year Project focused on British Sign Language (BSL) number and alphabet recognition in live video.
 The project is part of a Computer Science with Artificial Intelligence degree programme at Brunel University London.

 The dataset comprises the following contents: